adobe/aio-lib-java/ims/README.md

 To generate an access token, your application can make a single HTTP request with your `client_id` and `client_secret` and `scopes`.

-Browse our [OAuth authentication documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/#oauth-server-to-server-credential) for more details, and to get you started quickly, have a look at our [sample oauth config file](./src/test/resources/workspace.oauth.properties)
+Browse our [OAuth authentication documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/#oauth-server-to-server-credential) for more details, and to get you started quickly, have a look at our [sample oauth config file: `workspace.oauth.properties`](./src/test/resources/workspace.oauth.properties)

 ### Service Account (JWT) credential (deprecated)